stephkor123/csat-tabulation-automation/README.md

 3. Browse for the raw CSV when prompted

 (`VBA_Macros.txt` is included in this repo as a readable reference to the full macro code, in case you'd rather review it without opening Excel.)

-## What I'd do next
-- Expand tabulation to include channel_name and Sub-category
-- Add conditional formatting to flag categories/buckets below a CSAT threshold
-- Add a Supervisor-level rollup as a more statistically robust alternative to individual agent-level performance views